lavinal712/AutoencoderKL/README.md

 - Learning rate: In LDM repository [CompVis/latent-diffusion](https://github.com/CompVis/latent-diffusion), the base learning rate is set to 4.5e-6 in the config file.
 However, the batch size is 12, accumulated gradient is 2 and `scale_lr` is set to `True`.
 Therefore, the effective learning rate is 4.5e-6 * 12 * 2 * 1 = 1.08e-4.
 It is better to set the learning rate from 1.0e-4 to 1.0e-5.
 In finetuning stage, it can be smaller than the first stage.
   - `scale_lr`: It is better to set `scale_lr` to `False` when training on a large dataset.
 - Discriminator: You should open the discriminator in the end of the training, when the VAE has good reconstruction performance.
 In default, `disc_start` is set to 50001.
 - Perceptual loss: LPIPS is a good metric for evaluating the quality of the reconstructed images.
-Some models use other perceptual loss functions to gain better performance, such as [sypsyp97/convnext_perceptual_loss](https://github.com/sypsyp97/convnext_perceptual_loss).
+Some models use other perceptual loss functions to gain better performance.

 ## Acknowledgments